jmp75/py-cffi-callback-repro/Readme.md

 Repro code for # https://github.com/csiro-hydroinformatics/uchronia-time-series/issues/1.

-Will be used in an issue at python-cffi on github
+Will be used in an issue at python-cffi on github.

 ## Related work

-This is a repro adapted from unit tests in https://github.com/csiro-hydroinformatics/pyrefcount
+Note to self: this is a repro adapted from unit tests in https://github.com/csiro-hydroinformatics/pyrefcount

 ## Steps